zyuxuan0115/nightcore-test/MergeFunc/README.md

 - how to build LLVM passes
   + tutorial from UTAustin [here](https://www.cs.utexas.edu/~pingali/CS380C/2020/assignments/llvm-guide.html)

-- in `nightcore/examples/c`
+- the meaning of some of the flags in `build.sh`
   + `-g` adds general debug info to IR. might be useful for identify the virtual function call
-  + `-enable-new-pm=0` is added when compile the code since I still use the legacy llvm pass
+  + `opt` needs to be run with the `-enable-new-pm=0` flag since I still use the legacy llvm pass
-  + `--relocation-model=pic` need to be added as an argument of `llvm-link`, otherwise clang will report `relocation R_X86_64_32S against '.data' can not be used when making a shared object; recompile with -fPIC`
+  + `llvm-link` needs to be run with the `--relocation-model=pic` flag, otherwise clang will report `relocation R_X86_64_32S against '.data' can not be used when making a shared object; recompile with -fPIC`